mulles/LS_EA_EL3060_Labjack_Raspi_Setup/README.md

 /Python folder contains all python scripts deployed and in developement:

 **WARNING** This repository is not meant to be fully Open Sources yet, because it contains sensible data: f.i.
 Password to Servers and databases.
-TODO Migrate this into an Ansible Vault

-TODO link/combine this Repo with LATEX Master Thesis Doc.
-TODO Add public links to Grafana as soon as repo is public COULDDO modularize this Repo into Ansible and Python Scripts at least